TIBCOSoftware/snappydata/docs/setting_up_odbc_driver-tableau_desktop.md

 	* **Password**: The password required to connect to the server.
 For example, **app**

+!!!
+Note:
-<note>Note: Ensure that you provide the IP Address/Host Name and Port number of the data server.
-If you provide the details of the locator, the connection will fail. </note>
+	Ensure that you provide the IP Address/Host Name and Port number of the data server.
+If you provide the details of the locator, the connection fails.

 ## Step 4.
 Install Tableau Desktop (10.1 or Higher)